-Bancroft | Bertero; damp mountain forests St. George and Portland, Macfadyen; Distin !
-Purdie ! below Vinegar Hill; Middle Quarters Morass, Harris !--Hispaniola, Guadeloupe, Dominica, St. Lucia, Trinidad, tropical continental America, tropical Africa, and Madagascar.
+Bancrof!
+Bertero; damp mountain forests St. George and Portland, Macfadyen; Distin!
+Purdie! below Vinegar Hill; Middle Quarters Morass, Harris !- Hispaniola, Guadeloupe, Dominica, St. Lucia, Trinidad, tropical continental America, tropical Africa, and Madagascar.

 Tree, 50-100 ft. high.
 Aerial roots are emitted from the trunk for 3 or 4 ft. from the ground.
-Leaves 5-12 cm. l, lanceolate, oblanceolate, or oblong-elliptical, acuminate, base wedge-shaped, light green; petioles 3-8 mm. l.
-Flowers scarlet, several in umbel-like cymes terminal at the in diam.
-Sepals $4-4\cdot 5$ mm. l.
+Leaves 5-12 cm. l., lanceolate-, oblanceolate-, or oblong-elliptical, acuminate, base wedge-shaped, light green; petioles 3-8 mm.
+1. Flowers scarlet, several in umbel-like cymes terminal at the ends of short lateral branches, hermaphrodite; buds globose, about 1 cm. in diam.
+Scpals 4-4.5 mm. l.
 Petals about 12 mm. l.
-Fruit ovoid or globose, $1\cdot 5-2$ cm. l.
+Fruit ovoid or globose, 1 5-2 cm. l.
 Seeds solitary, 12-15 mm. l., glabrous.
 The gum which exudes, on cutting into the bark, is at first fluid and pellucid, but afterwards changes to a yellow colour, and becomes hard and friable, resembling Burgundy pitch in appearance for which it is used as a substitute in plasters.
 Mixed with lard, wax, and rosin, it forms an ointment, well adapted as a dressing for indolent sores.
-The Indians of the Continent make torches with it, which give a good light without much smoke or smell; and employ it to pitch the outside of their boats, and to fix on a head of fish-bone to their arrows.
+The Indians of the Continent make torches with it, which give a good light without much smoke or smell; and employ it to pitch the outside of their beats, and to fix on a head of fish-bone to their arrows.
 (Macfadyen.)